mramshaw/Cloud_Django/README.md

 Yes, that definitely does seem to improve things - no more inconsistent behaviour (eventually we will rely on our front-end for session management, this was simply a little experiment).
-Now that we know that the service part of `polls.yaml` works, we simply need to make our app address a non-bundled back-end.
+Now that we know that the service part of `polls.yaml` works, we simply need to make our app reference a non-bundled back-end.

 [Although it *works*, it looks pretty horrible as our `static` content is missing.